Hinkal Hack

 Understanding the prerequisites for this type of attack helps auditors identify protocols that are most at risk and helps developers build better defenses.

-Technical Knowledge Deep understanding of other and Solidity and EVM internals
+Technical Knowledge Deep understanding of other / deposit logic flaw and Solidity and EVM internals

 Capital Required Seed capital to cover gas and initial position setup

-On-Chain Access Ability to interact with smart contracts and deploy a custom exploit contract
+On-Chain Access Ability to interact with ethereum smart contracts and deploy a custom exploit contract

 Execution Speed Precise transaction ordering and timing to exploit the vulnerability within a single atomic block